HunterTracer/TeXsword-Unicode/README.md

 # TeXsword-Unicode

-TeXsword-Unicode is a macro package for Microsoft Word that **allows one can use Unicode Characters in TeXsword (such as Greek letters, Chinese characters, etc.)** and use LaTeX in Microsoft Word.
+TeXsword-Unicode is a macro package for Microsoft Word that **allows one can use Unicode Characters in TeXsword (such as Chinese characters, etc.)** and use LaTeX in Microsoft Word.
 The original version of TeXsword can be found at https://sourceforge.net/projects/texsword/.

 ## Installation